Nice, on the Côte d’Azur in France, is one of our all-time favourite cycling destinations.

 When to go

 The weather in Nice and the Côte d’Azur is normally temperate all year around.
-The roads described in our cycling routes section are generally open all year around: even the Col de Turini (though we don’t suggest doing it before May – when we rode it in early April, it was cold with considerable snow towards the top, and not as fun as it should have been!).
+The roads described in our cycling routes section are generally open all year around: even the Col de Turini (though we don’t suggest doing it before May- when we rode in this part of the Cote d’Azur in April, it was cold with considerable snow towards the top, and not as fun as it should have been!).

-Between mid-March and mid-October, it’s likely to be warm and settled, though we would recommend avoiding July and August if possible due to it being the height of the Mediterranean holiday season and the quantity of traffic along the coast roads is unlikely to make cycling much fun.
+Between mid-March and mid-October, it’s likely to be warm and settled, though we would recommend avoiding July and August if possible for riding a bicycle in Nice, due to it being the height of the Mediterranean holiday season.
+The quantity of traffic along the coast roads is unlikely to make cycling much fun.

 January | Snow on the Côte d’Azur is very, very unusual – but 2018 was one of those years!
 Temperatures generally average 9-12℃ with statistically lower rainfall than the last months of the year. | ||